University of Buea: Research

-Training at the university is supported by lecture halls, teaching and research laboratories.
+Campus and infrastructure

+The main campus of the University of Buea is situated at the foot of Mount Cameroon, the highest peak in West and Central Africa.
+The campus spans over 1,000 acres of land and features modern facilities, including lecture halls, teaching research laboratories, libraries, and sports complexes.

 UB is connected to an optic fiber link to Camtel, a telecommunications company.
 In keeping with the New University Governance Policy of Cameroon, the outreach activities of the university are increasingly involving the private sector in funding and training so as to ensure that the graduates are relevant in the labour market.
 The University of Buea provides assistance and plays a leadership role to several other educational institutions all over Cameroon.

+The Google Developer Student Club (GDSC) at the University of Buea helps students interested in Google developer technologies bridge the gap between theory and practice.
+The club offers workshops, training sessions, hackathons, coding competitions, networking events, and community projects, enabling students to develop their technical skills, collaborate with peers, and engage with professionals in the tech industry.

 As in most English-speaking institutions, the governance system of the university is based on structures such as Council, Senate, Congregation and Committees on which staff and students are represented.

 Technology

 The main campus has a campus-wide optical-fiber network linking most of the buildings.
 Internet connectivity is provided via a VSAT link.

 The IT Centre runs an Internet café for Internet access by staff and students at a modest cost.

 The university is making use of recent technology developments.
 This is done by partnering with top tech companies in Buea, Cameroon.
 University of Buea is one of the universities in Cameroon that has a 100 percent online registration process.
 Students apply and complete their admission online.